About My Practice

 I am a clinical member of the California Association of Marriage & Family Therapists (CAMFT) as well as the Marin CAMFT and Redwood CAMFT chapters.

-I am on the board of EHI – the Existential-Humanistic Institute, currently serving as its Treasurer; and I am also a teacher-in-training for EHI.
+I am on the board of EHI – the Existential-Humanistic Institute, currently serving as its Treasurer; and I am also an Affiliate Instructor for EHI.

 I hope the above info has been somewhat helpful in aiding your decision-making process.
 I recommend you speak or meet with a few therapists in order to identify the best match for you.
 Please don’t hesitate to reach out for help if you feel you are in need of support.
 I invite you to contact me for a free 15-minute conversation!